MetinovAdik/Hunyuan3D-2.1/README.md

 We designed a diffusers-like API to use our shape generation model - Hunyuan3D-Shape and texture synthesis model - Hunyuan3D-Paint.
+#### Standard Installation (Inference)
+This is the recommended setup for running inference with our provided models and Gradio app.
 ```python
 import sys
 sys.path.insert(0, './hy3dshape')